miscu123/Web-Controlled-Robotic-IoT-Hand/README.md

 - Bi-directional updates between device and web interface

 ### ⚙️ Hardware Integration
-- 5-finger robotic hand actuated by servo motors
+- 7-finger robotic hand actuated by servo motors (5 for fingers, 2 for hand rotation and incline)
 - 3D printed or acrylic mechanical structure
 - ESP32-based embedded controller

 ### 📶 IoT Connectivity
 - Control the robotic hand from any browser over Wi-Fi
-- Optional cloud access for remote operation

 ### 📈 Data Logging (Optional)
-- Record servo movement history and replay motion sequences
+- Record action logs and store them into a database

 ---